-Three years ago after a friend gave me a subscription to Food & Wine magazine I decided that I wanted to try and roast a turkey for Thanksgiving.
+Three years ago after a friend gave me a subscription to Food & Wine magazine I decided that I wanted to try to roast a turkey for Thanksgiving.
 Over the years we ended up having a frozen smoked turkey and just all made the sides to go with it.
 So when I volunteered to make one it was because I found this Herb-Roasted Turkey recipe from Food & Wine.

 The first year I did the turkey, after doing the math I was told I needed to buy a 22 pound turkey.
 Yup, you read that right, 22 pounds!
 I can’t even begin to express to you how tricky it is to maneuver a 22 pound turkey especially once you bring a brine into the mix.
 Also, I’d never heard of brining prior to roasting that first turkey.
 To get all of the necessary ingredients for the brine I thought I had to head to Central Market, but I have since then found all of the ingredients at my neighborhood grocery store.

 (I don’t make gravy, we aren’t really brown gravy eaters, so I am omitting that portion of the recipe but it’s on the link)

 2 Tablespoons fennel seeds

 8 quarts cold water

 1 Tablespoon chopped Thyme leaves